smit-m/the-average-data-scientist/README.md

-# side-projects
+# personal-projects
-Projects with Calvin and Smit
+Projects undertaken in collaboration with Calvin (@WindRainbow)

 - JP aggregator (dashboarding down the line)